shafizurRseeam/Corr-RR/ARTIFACT-EVALUATION.md

 ```
 uv run ./reproduction/all_experiments.py
 ```
-* This command creates a folder named `genergenerated_results` in the project root and saves all generated figures in PDF format and tables in TXT and CSV formats.
+* This command creates a folder named `generated_results` in the project root and saves all generated figures in PDF format and tables in TXT and CSV formats.
 Each script produces an output file with a matching name (e.g., `fig_3a.py` generates `fig_3a.pdf`, `table_2.py` generates `table_2.txt`, and `table_3.py` generates `table_3.csv`).
 Since this script runs all experiments sequentially, it may take a substantial amount of time.
 For faster validation, we recommend running individual scripts corresponding to specific figures or tables.

 To generate individual experiments, simply run the following from root.
 (Recommended)